 Historical Milestone: Self-Learning Machine Outplays Brute Force with Surprising Beauty

 Stunning news in the computer world.
-Brand new DeepMind’s AlphaZero chess engine crushed the best program Stockfish in a 100-game match without losing any single game.
+Brand new DeepMind’s AlphaZero chess engine crushed the best program until this point - Stockfish - in a 100-games match without losing a single game.

 It’s not an ordinary victory.
-What’s shocking, AlphaZero learned the game from scratch in just 4 hours playing only with itself.
+What’s shocking, AlphaZero learned the game from scratch in just 4 hours of playing only with itself.
 Without any human supervision.

-Unlike Stockfish, a hand-crafted brute-force algorithm browsing through 70 million positions per second to find its best move, AlphaZero uses it’s neural network and looks up “only” 80 thousand of them.
-It means this neural brain has a much better understanding of each position on the board and so it doesn’t need to check so many combinations.
+Unlike Stockfish, a hand-crafted brute-force algorithm browsing through 70 million positions per second to find its best move, AlphaZero uses its neural network and looks up “only” 80 thousand of them.
+This means its neural brain has a much better understanding of each position on the board, and so it doesn’t need to check so many combinations.

 This human-like understanding of the game is even more astonishing if you look at the games it played.
-AlphaZero displays remarkable, the beauty of the style of play.
+AlphaZero displays remarkable, beautiful style of play.

-Many chess masters became now obsessed with games of AlphaZero, not because of its strength but its human, romantic style of play.
+Many chess masters became obsessed with AlphaZero’s games, not because of its strength but because of its human-like, romantic style of play.

 Is Machine Learning The Next Big Thing?

 Machine learning is hardly new.
 But the breakthrough is here.
-AlphaZero creators proved self-thought computers can be easily much better than hand-crafted human-designed ones.
-So far it's wasn't so obvious.
+AlphaZero creators proved that self-taught computers can easily be much better than hand-crafted, human-designed ones.
+So far this was not obvious.
 At least not to the general public.

-If a computer can learn a game and surpass the 1400-years old human knowledge in just 4 hours, soon enough we may found ourselves in a new era, where computers are designing things better, faster, and even more beautiful than we ever have.
+If a computer can learn a game and surpass 1400-years worth of human knowledge in just 4 hours, soon enough we may find ourselves in a new era, where computers are designing things better, faster, and even more beautiful than we ever have.